Noncommutative principal bundles and central extensions: Introduction

 In the noncommutative setting, spectral triples provide a natural framework for noncommutative Riemannian spin geometry, facilitating the extension of geometric principles by analogy with the classical theory (see, \eg,~\cite{Co94,Co08} and ref.~therein).
 However, unlike in the classical setting, the axiomatic formulation of spectral triples does not inherently incorporate noncommutative principal bundles, which are gaining prominence in a growing range of applications within geometry and mathematical physics (see, \eg, \cite{Cac23,CacMes19,FaLa24,KrBuSt23,SchWa21,SchWa20,To24,Wa23} and ref.~therein).
 This presents a compelling opportunity for further investigation.

-For convenience, we briefly review the classical framework of Riemannian spin geometry.
-Let $X^n$ be a connected, orientable Riemannian manifold, and let $\Fr(X)$ denote its \emph{frame~bundle} - \ie, the principal $\SO(n)$-bundle of positively oriented orthonormal frames naturally associated with the tangent bundle of $X$.
-Since $\SO(n)$ admits a \emph{central extension} $\one \rightarrow \mathbb{Z}_2 \rightarrow \Spin(n) \rightarrow \SO(n) \rightarrow \one$ via its universal covering mapping, it is natural to address the question whether there exists a principal $\Spin(n)$-bundle $Q$ over $X$ such that $Q/\mathbb{Z}_2 \cong \Fr(X)$.
-In the affirmative case, $X$ is called a \emph{Riemannian spin manifold}, and the principal $\Spin(n)$-bundle $Q$ over $X$ is referred to as a \emph{spin structure} on $X$.
-The obstruction to the existence of a spin structure on $X$ is given by the second Stiefel--Whitney class $w_2(P) \in H^2(X,\mathbb{Z}_2)$.
-Moreover, spin structures are generally not unique: if $w_2(P)$ vanishes, then the set of equivalence classes of spin structures on $X$ is parametrized by $H^1(X,\mathbb{Z}_2)$.
+To set the stage, we briefly review the classical framework of Riemannian spin geometry.
+Let $X^n$ be a connected, orientable Riemannian manifold.
+Its frame bundle $\Fr(X)$ is the principal $\SO(n)$-bundle of positively oriented orthonormal frames.
+Since $\SO(n)$ admits a central extension $\one \to \mathbb{Z}_2 \to \Spin(n) \to \SO(n) \to \one$ via its universal covering mapping, one may ask whether there exists a principal $\Spin(n)$-bundle $Q$ over $X$ such that $Q/\mathbb{Z}_2 \cong \Fr(X)$ - a natural lifting problem for principal bundles.
+In the affirmative case, $X$ is called a Riemannian spin manifold, and the principal $\Spin(n)$-bundle $Q$ over $X$ is referred to as a spin structure on $X$.
+The obstruction to the existence of a spin structure on $X$ is governed by the second Stiefel--Whitney class $w_2(X) \in H^2(X,\mathbb{Z}_2)$.
+Moreover, spin structures are generally not unique: if $w_2(X)$ vanishes, then the inequivalent spin structures are parametrized, up to equivalence, by $H^1(X,\mathbb{Z}_2)$.

-A spin structure on $X$ gives rise to the \emph{spinor bundle} $S \to X$, with Hilbert space $L^2(S)$ of square-integrable sections, on which $C^\infty(X)$ acts by pointwise multiplication.
-It also gives rise to the Dirac operator $D$, an unbounded self-adjoint operator on $L^2(S)$ with compact resolvent and bounded commutators with $C^\infty(X)$.
-Together, the triple $(C^\infty(X),L^2(S),D)$ defines a \emph{spectral triple}, from which the spin manifold can, with suitable additional data, be reconstructed.
+Analytically, a spin structure on $X$ yields the spinor bundle $S \to X$ with Hilbert space $L^2(S)$ of square-integrable sections, on which $C^\infty(X)$ acts by pointwise multiplication,~together with a formally self-adjoint operator $D$ on $L^2(S)$, the Dirac operator.
+If $X$ is compact, $D$ is an unbounded self-adjoint operator with compact resolvent and bounded commutators with $C^\infty(X)$.
+The triple $(C^\infty(X), L^2(S), D)$ then defines a spectral triple, from which the spin manifold can, with suitable additional data, be reconstructed.

+Riemannian spin geometry thus rests on the ability to lift principal $\SO(n)$-bundles along the above central extension, placing the lifting problem at the conceptual core of the theory.
+Motivated by this classical perspective, we formulate and analyze the noncommutative analogue of this lifting problem.